 Samaññaphala Sutta: The Fruits of the Contemplative Life

-The EditorsA masterpiece from the Pali Canon.
-At its core, it is a comprehensive portrait of the Buddhist path of practice, the Buddha’s teaching.
+This discourse is one of the masterpieces of the Pali canon.
+At heart, it is a comprehensive portrait of the Buddhist path of training…

 Opening Ceremony of the Dhammacakka-hall in Australia